General enquiries: 0800 326 5559

 Whereas most will confine their drinking to the evenings or weekends, those with a dependence on alcohol will find that they sometimes need to drink more frequently than that.

 As a result, it is common for those struggling with alcoholism to be drunk or hungover in situations where it is not appropriate.
-This might include work, school, or casual family gatherings.

 5. Personality changes

 The physical impact that alcohol has on the body can affect people in other ways too.
-It can alter how they behave, and drastically change what personality a person has.

-For example, it is common for those who drink excessively to become more aggressive or short-tempered [2].
+For example, it is common for those who drink excessively to become more aggressive or short-tempered.
+[3]

-As a depressant, alcohol can also exacerbate mental health complications.
 This might make a person more anxious, or cause them to exhibit more severe depression or insomnia than usual.

-Assessing your own behaviour
+Assessing your own behaviour for signs of alcoholism

 Recognising the warning signs of alcoholism in others is incredibly difficult, so being able to spot them in your own behaviour might feel impossible.